3D rig: Set-up

 In a mirror rig the two cameras look through a beamsplitter.
 One camera sees right through it.
 The other one captures the reflected image.
 One camera is placed above or below the other one at a ninety-degree angle.
 In some rigs only one camera can be moved.
 This can throw the system's weight out of balance, which can cause problems when used on a camera stabilization mount (e.g. Steadicam).
 Others offer the possibility to move both cameras simultaneously.

 When to use

 The mirror rig is the one to choose for shooting live action film.

 “It makes the best 3D pictures, and some stereographers would say ‘the only good 3D pictures’”.

-Because the cameras in this set-up aren’t physically in their way, the distance between the optical axes of the cameras can be smaller than the size of the lenses and even down to zero.
+Because the cameras in this setup aren’t physically in their way, the distance between the optical axes of the cameras can be smaller than the size of the lenses and even down to zero.
 Shots with small interaxial distances are possible, which is necessary for shooting in a classical movie style with close-up and detail shots.